vurentjie/cmp-gl/README.md

 By default the completions will display for c/cpp filetypes and insert c/cpp compatible code.

-There are two ways to enable completions:
+There are two steps to enable completions:

 ---

-### Option 1: nvim-cmp source setup:
+### Step 1: nvim-cmp source setup:

 ```lua